Skip to main content

 To create a ride login to Let's Ride, go to Home and scroll down to the Create Ride button.

 When you are ready to put rides up it is recommended that you review the required data fields on the Let's Ride web site, create the text in a document (text, MS*Word, web) then cut and paste the text across.
 This is because some people have found their text dissappears in certain circumstances when creating a ride such as updating the photo or GPX file.
+If it is a ride you then plan to copy and re-use it is worth taking the time to get the text and route right as the Let's Ride platform allows you to copy a ride to create a new ride event.

 Ride Suitability is peculiar in that the text gets translated to an age group for example: